Year-Round Shelter

 The City of Hillsboro continues to explore options to help meet the total project costs.

-Design-Build Team Selected
+• March 2024: Design-Build Team Selected

-After a competitive Request for Proposals process, project partners have selected Walsh Construction & Holst Architecture as the shelter's Design-Build Team.
+After a competitive Request for Proposals process, project partners have selected Walsh Construction & Holst Architecture as the shelter's design-build team.

 This collaborative contract will help us keep the project within budget as prices for labor and materials fluctuate.